dmitryserbin/azdev-release-orchestrator/README.md

 - `Filter definition stages`: target specific deployment stage(s) (comma separated) (optional)
 - `Filter artifact tag`: enable new release filtering (last 100 builds) by primary build artifact tag (optional)
-- `Filter source branch`: enable new release filtering (last 100 builds) by primary build artifact source branch name (optional)
+- `Filter artifact branch`: enable new release filtering (last 100 builds) by primary build artifact source branch name (optional)
 - `Release variables`: override release variables of the target release pipeline when creating a new release (optional).
 Specified release variables must be configured to be `settable at release time` in the release.
 Values in `Name=Value` format, special characters supported, new line separated

 > Template: new release deployment with automated stage triggers